Short on time? Here are the highlights:

 - In fact, mobile Internet now accounts for most media consumption in both countries

 Mary Meeker is a partner at the Silicon Valley venture capital firm Kleiner Perkins Caufield & Byers.
 Her annual Internet Trends report is a must-read for industry insiders along with anyone else interested in the latest trends in web technology and usage.

-Ms Meeker’s clocks in at a massive 355 slides, and it highlights some of the most important macro trends shaping the web today, especially the increasing global usage via mobile devices and a corresponding growth in mobile ad spending.
+Ms Meeker’s 2017 report clocks in at a massive 355 slides, and it highlights some of the most important macro trends shaping the web today, especially the increasing global usage via mobile devices and a corresponding growth in mobile ad spending.

 For 2017, Ms Meeker also zeroes in on the two biggest Internet markets in the world – not to mention the two largest education markets – China and India.